Ammar0021/Projects/Connect-Four/Misc.md

 - Scrap def computer_asian()
 - revamp def computer hard mode
-- Sort out Max Depth
+- Sort out Max Depth and Bonus Score
 - ~~Add priority for Centre~~
 - ~~Check for 2,3 in a row~~